 Locked-in syndrome or ‘pseudocoma’

 Sometimes called a ‘pseudocoma’, locked-in syndrome is very much as it sounds.
 People with this syndrome are both awake and aware.
 But they are unable to move or speak.

-Locked-in syndrome isn’t really a ‘disorder of consciousness’, because the person is actually awake and aware.
-But there is a danger that it can be misdiagnosed.16 It is more common in adults than in children.
+Locked-in syndrome is not strictly a ‘disorder of consciousness’, because the person is actually awake and aware.
+This syndrome is hard to detect, and can be misdiagnosed.16 It is more common in adults than in children.

 The Glasgow Coma Scale

 The word ‘coma’ can be terrifying for a parent.
 But this scale is actually a standard observation to measure different levels of consciousness.